techno-sorcery/CPU-16/README.md

 My YouTube account is [here](https://www.youtube.com/channel/UC0kihtgYtJHA7ZHQloiz2jA), I'll be regularly posting progress videos to it.

 The CPU-16, from Atlas Digital Industries, is a 16-bit CISC minicomputer based around the 74LS181 ALU.
+The design is somewhat inspired by the Motorola 68000.

-Seven 16-bit general-purpose registers are provided to the programmer (A, B, C, D, E, X, Y), two of which (X and Y) are optimized for indexed addressing.
+Eight general-purpose registers are supplied for the user (D0-D7), which are adressable within the instruction word.
+Any register can be used with any supported addressing mode.
 Also provided are a 16-bit stack pointer and a 16-bit program counter.

 The instruction set very orthagonal, allowing the user to perform arithmetic operations between any of the general-purpose registers.
 Multiple addressing modes are supported, including immediate, direct, dirrect + offset, indirect register + offset, post incremented/decremented indirect X/Y + offset, and incremented/decremented stack.